-13) Leaving the Program Prior to Completion of the PhD Requirements: Students in good academic standing and who obtained scores of at least 2 on all preliminary exams may petition to transfer from the Ph.D. to the M.S. program and pursue a terminal M.S. degree.
-A student working towards a Ph.D., who completes the M.S. requirements (either Plan I or Plan II), may petition to be awarded the M.S. degree.
+- 12) Sources of Funding: Graduate students who received a funding offer with their admissions offer will have their financial support according to the terms of the funding offer.
+Funding will come through a combination of Teaching Assistantships, Graduate Research Assistantships, and/or Fellowships.
+Master's students are typically not expected to be funded by such means; but they may receive a funding offer with their admissions offer.
+More information on financial support can be found in the Graduate Policies and Procedures Handbook. - 13) Leaving the Program Prior to Completion of the PhD Requirements: Students in good academic standing and who obtained scores of at least 2 on all preliminary exams may petition to transfer from the Ph.D. to the M.S. program and pursue a terminal M.S. degree.
+A student working towards a Ph.D., who completes the M.S. requirements (either Plan I or Plan II), may petition to be awarded the M.S. degree on the way to their Ph.D.
 Additionally, a Ph.D. student, who has been in residence for at least two semesters, is in good academic standing, and has completed at least three of the core courses, may petition the Admissions Committee to pursue a terminal M.S. degree.